nitya123-github/A-Recommendation-system/README.md

 # A RECOMMENDATION SYSTEM
 A Cloud Based Personalised Recommendation System for movies and books

-# INTRODUCTION:
+<h1> INTRODUCTION </h1>

-The cloud based personalized recommendation system , takes the current books, songs, movies present in your account by the ratings given to them and recommends new books , songs or movies based on the user interests.

-By using the techniques like content based and collaborative based, deep learning and matrix factorization techniques
+The cloud based personalized recommendation system , takes the current books, songs, movies present in your account by the ratings given to them and recommends new books , songs or movies based on the user interests.By using the techniques like content based and collaborative based, deep learning and matrix factorization techniques.

 # OBJECTIVES: